Defective Product or Non-Conforming Goods? An Introduction to the Sale of Goods Act and the Claim of Non-Conformity.

 Important Note!
 There are #Exceptional Circumstances where, even though the buyer did not comply with the above rules (examination and notification), they may still raise a claim of non-conformity.

-Note!
-The seller must allow the buyer to examine the product before the earlier of the two dates above; that is, before the buyer receives the product or the product is transported to them.
+Important: The seller must allow examination before either the buyer receives the product or before it’s transported to them.

 A buyer will be entitled to a claim of non-conformity even if they did not meet the statutory deadlines for notification (section 15 of the Sale of Goods Law).
 This is only if all of the following conditions are met: